Ramsgate Model Village 1955

 I don’t know if the day this film was made was particularly quiet, but there didn’t seem to be many people there – at least there weren’t many caught by the camera.

-Anyway, the clip is below; watch it and make your own assessment.
+Anyway, the film is below; watch it and make your own assessment.

 The closing sequence of the film, just after the children leave the model village, shows another landmark from Kent, the Viking Ship Hugin.